genomicsengland/gel-coverage/resources/test/test_plan.md

 TBD

 ### Test case 1
-Coverage analysis of all gene in a panel from PanelApp.
+Coverage analysis of PanelApp panel in a reduced dataset.
-Panel name: `Epileptic encephalopathy`
-Panel version: `0.2`
-Gene confidence: `HighEvidence`

 ### Test case 2
-Coverage analysis of a gene list.
+Coverage analysis of a gene list in a reduced dataset.
-Gene list: `BRCA1, BRCA2, CFTR, IGHE`

 ### Test case 3
-Coverage analysis of whole exome.
-This will be a long running test....
+Coverage analysis of whole exome in a whole genome dataset.

+### Test case 4
+Coverage analysis of PanelApp panel in a whole genome dataset.

+### Test case 5
+Coverage analysis of a gene list in a whole genome dataset.

 ## Test data

+### Small datasets

 We need to create small datasets for testing.
 We will create a subset BAM for very specific intervals that contains the genes that we will be analysing as our tests are defined.